ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

   ...
 ```

-Finally lets delete the post, and check its been removed from the resource, by performing one last read actions.
+Finally let's delete the post, and check it's been removed from the resource, by performing one last read action.

 ```elixir
   ...